psychemedia/storytelling-notes/fire-bird-vassiissa.md

 And the Princess Vasilissa came into the tent and sat down with the young archer, and ate sweetmeats with him, and drank his health in a golden goblet of the wine the Tzar had given him.
 Now this wine was heavy, and the last drop from the goblet had no sooner trickled down her little slender throat than her eyes closed against her will, once, twice, and again.

-"Ah me!" says the Princess, " it is as if the night itself had perched on my eyelids, and yet it is but noon."
+"Ah me!" says the Princess, "it is as if the night itself had perched on my eyelids, and yet it is but noon."

 And the golden goblet dropped to the ground from her little fingers, and she leant back on a cushion and fell instantly asleep. __If she had been beautiful before, she was lovelier still__ when she lay in that deep sleep in the shadow of the tent.